ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/finance_ohlc.md

 ---
+noindex: true
-Title: "OHLC Chart - ScottPlot 4.1 Cookbook"
+title: "OHLC Chart - ScottPlot 4.1 Cookbook"
 Description: "OHLC charts are an alternative to candlestick charts.
 They show high and low prices as a vertical line, and indicate open and close prices with little ticks to the left and to the right."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71